iotempire/iotempower/README.rst

 - network based commands:

-    - console: (determines destiantion via the directory you are in) open a console to the respective node (the one configured with the local directory)
+    - console: (determines destination via the directory you are in) open a console to the respective node (the one configured with the local directory)